SuperDARN/DDWG/policies_procedures.md

 The procedure for blacklisting a set of files is:
 1. A PI, data manager, DDWG member, etc, will raise an issue outlining certain data files, recommending them to be blacklisted.
+1. Consensus should be reached about whether the files should be blacklisted
-2. The DDWG member(s) responsible for maintaining the official SuperDARN data repositories will remove the list of files from the repository, placing them in a parallel directory on the repository clearly labelled.
+1. The DDWG member(s) responsible for maintaining the official SuperDARN data repositories will remove the list of files from the repository, placing them in a parallel directory on the repository that is clearly labelled (i.e. 'deletions')
-3. The DDWG member will then communicate this blacklist update to the DDWG mailing list, and provide the updated master list of blacklisted files.
+1. The DDWG member will then communicate this blacklist update to the DDWG mailing list, and provide the updated master list of blacklisted files.

 ### File checking